numaproj/numaflow/docs/user-guide/sinks/fallback.md

 Fallback Sink is useful to prevent back pressures caused by failed messages in the primary sink.

 It lets you define a DLQ associated with a given user-defined sink (hereafter referred to as the *primary sink*).
-The final fate of a message, eg: success, retry-until-failure, etc. need not be decided within the primary sink; the message can instead be moved to the fallback sink to be reprocessed later (for example, by a separate pipeline/MonoVertex).
+If a message cannot be processed in the primary sink, the message can be moved to the fallback sink to be reprocessed later (for example, by a separate pipeline/MonoVertex).

 ## Caveats